tlechien/DashingPandas/README.md

 ```
 Then open https://127.0.0.01:6060 in your favorite web browser.

+OR

+open the [slides-deck](slides-deck.html) to get a demo of the project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.